Namunane/FUTURE_DS_01/README.md

 # 🛍️ E-commerce Sales Analytics Dashboard

 This project was developed as part of the **Future Interns Data Science & Analytics Internship**.
-It focuses on analyzing e-commerce sales data and creating an interactive dashboard using **Power BI** and **Excel** to uncover actionable business insights.
+It focused on analyzing e-commerce sales data and creating an interactive dashboard using **Power BI** and **Excel** to uncover actionable business insights.

 ## 🔍 About the Task

 This real-world task simulates how businesses track and understand sales performance using data.
-The goal is to help decision-makers answer key questions:
+The goal was to help decision-makers answer key questions:

 - 🛒 What are the best-selling products?
 - 📅 When do sales peak during the year?
 - 🌍 Which categories or regions bring in the most revenue?

-No prior coding is required—just a curiosity for data analytics and a willingness to learn!